-Ken Carter was born in Bexleyheath in May 1914.
-He began 500cc racing in the summer of 1949 in a Cooper Mk III and quickly became one of the fastest, finishing second to "Curly" Dryden at Blandford in August and winning at Silverstone in September but could only manage tenth at Prescott Hill on the 11th, failed to finish at Goodwood on the 17th and took seventh at Gosport on 16th October.
+Kenneth Ernest Carter was born in Bexleyheath in May 1914.
+He began 500cc racing in the summer of 1949 in a Cooper Mk III and quickly became one of the fastest, finishing second on his debut to "Curly" Dryden at Blandford in August (after taking out Don Parker in the final) and winning at Silverstone in September but could only manage tenth at Prescott Hill on the 11th, failed to finish at Goodwood on the 17th and took seventh at Gosport on 16th October.

 He performed more consistently through 1950 with several outright wins and numerous placings and Heat wins.
 Things started well with a fourth at the Goodwood Easter meeting then a win in the Open Challenge Final for the Inaugural Brands Hatch event on the 16th April and eighth at "Royal" Silverstone.
 A trip to Paris for the 30th April brought a win at Montlhéry over the massed ranks of DBs, then at Monaco he took sixth in the final and seventh at Rheims on 2nd July.
 At the Commander Yorke meeting, Ken took a win and a third in the scratch races then a third in the 100 Mile race.
 A continental trip brought victory in the Coupe Du Monde at Ostend on 14th August.